emojicode/emojicode.github.io/src/reference/generics.md

 ## Generic Methods and Intializers

-It’s also possible to define a generic method, class method or intializer.
-A generic procedure is a method, class method or intializer that takes generic arguments which then can be used as argument types, as return types or as types in the method body.
+It’s also possible to define a generic method, type method or intializer.
+A such method, type method or intializer takes generic arguments which then can be used as argument types, as return types or as types in the body.

 A good example from the standard library is 🍨’s 🐰 method.
 It is defined like
 this: